 We understand how taxing this assignment can turn out to be because it not only requires you to write impeccably but it also needs you to wholly understand rhetorical strategies, literary devices and other writing techniques.

-So, follow these six steps to writing a rhetorical analysis essay and you’re sure to get the scores you desire!
+So, follow these six steps to writing a rhetorical analysis essay, avoid the common mistakes, and you’re sure to get the scores you desire!

 If you’re stuck, are struggling to start or are running out of time, we at Writers Per Hour can make your life easier and help you write an excellent rhetorical analysis essay.